Del. High Court Halts All In-Person Arguments Through May - Law360

-The justices said in a brief letter that more information would follow on alternatives to oral argument before the five-member body, or other potential routes to resolution.
+A brief letter issued by the court said more information would follow on alternatives to oral argument before the five-member body, or other potential routes to resolution.

+In a related action, Chief Justice Collins J. Seitz Jr. issued an order suspending requirements to file paper copies of briefs and appendices and prohibiting filing of paper copies of documents filed electronically.
+The order said the steps were taken “in the interest of protecting litigants, practitioners, court staff, and the public.”

+The state’s Supreme Court has routinely used a system for public live-streaming of its arguments, with archived versions made available almost immediately afterward.
+Teleconference and video-conference arguments, however, have not yet caught on.

 A related judicial emergency declaration declared that all state trial courts will have discretion to suspend for 30 days both civil and criminal trials and hearings, in order to limit gatherings in public court buildings.
 Speedy trial time targets also were extended based on the declaration.

-Note: Update: This story has been updated with additional information about the coronavirus outbreak's effect on Delaware court proceedings.